AbsolKing/Absol-s-PDF-Tool/README.md

 `gs10050w64.exe`
 `ImageMagick-7.1.1-47-Q16-HDRI-x64-dll.exe`
 `final_script.cmd`
-2. Run the 2 `exe` files containing the dependencies
+2. Run the 2 `exe` files containing the dependencies.
+3. All done!
+Now move on to making the folder structure.

 ## 📁 Folder Structure